votingworks/vxsuite/libs/ballot-encoder/README.md

    Let's assume this is stored in the environment variable `BUMP`.
 2. Create a branch for publishing the new version.
 3. Bump the version: `npm version $BUMP`.
-4. Publish the package to NPM: `yarn publish:npm`.
+4. Publish the package to NPM: `pnpm publish:npm`.
 5. Push the branch and the new tag:
    `git push -u origin HEAD && git push --tags`.
 6. Create a pull request for your newly pushed branch.
 Note that this pull